Sudan: Darfur Town Destroyed

 International and Regional donors should:

-- Significantly increase humanitarian support both in Sudan and in Chad, and in other neighboring countries to help ensure civilians fleeing from the conflict and communities receiving them can provide assistance.
+- Significantly increase humanitarian support both in Sudan and in Chad, and in other neighboring countries to help ensure civilians fleeing from the conflict and communities receiving them can receive assistance.

 The European Union, and other concerned governments including the United States and the United Kingdom should: